Katerina828/VeriDIP/README.md

 # VeriDIP

+This is official implementation for paper:

-VeriDIP: Verifying Ownership of Deep Neural Networks through Privacy Leakage Fingerprints
+``VeriDIP: Verifying Ownership of Deep Neural Networks through Privacy Leakage Fingerprints''